What is telenursing?

 For long-term care patients, the nurse serves as the point of contact for the patient as they navigate their way through the medical system.
 During remote monitoring sessions, the nurse is likely the person who picks up on the patient’s need for additional care and helps the patient obtain those services.

 Telenursing has become an integral part of healthcare services today.
-As more providers try to serve patients in rural areas where there aren’t a lot of healthcare facilities, and more insurance companies reimburse for telehealth services, there will likely be more demand, even after the coronavirus pandemic subsides.
+As more providers work to serve patients in rural areas with limited healthcare facilities, and as more insurance companies reimburse for telehealth services, demand is likely to increase.

 Send Comment: